jonitoh/auth-react-express/README.md

 - `npm start`: run the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 - `npm test`: lauch whatever test runner that has been used.
-- `npm run build`: Builds the app for production.
+- `npm run build`: builds the app for production.

 ## ⚙️&nbsp; Requirements

-In preparation.

-- [Zustand](https://github.com/pmndrs/zustand) is used for the global state managment ( so easier than redux )
+- [Zustand](https://github.com/pmndrs/zustand) is used for the global state managment ( so easier than redux ).
+- [Chakra UI](https://chakra-ui.com/) is an amazing component library to build beautiful React apps.
+- [Mongoose](https://mongoosejs.com/), the documentation is so good.

 ## 👀&nbsp; Examples